HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 #### Robots directive rules

-In 2024, there were [24 valid values](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#directives) -- known as rules -- that could be asserted in a directive to control the indexing and serving of a snippet.
+In 2024, there were [24 valid values](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#directives)—known as rules—that could be asserted in a directive to control the indexing and serving of a snippet.
 Multiple rules can be combined via separate meta tags or combined in a comma separated-list for both meta tags and `X-robots` HTTP header tags.

 For our study of directive rules, we relied on the rendered HTML.